Zudokakikuto/OreCZML/Readme.md

 This converter accept several inputs to write a CZML file :

-- An OEM file (txt or xml file are supported)
+- An Oem file (txt or xml file are supported)
 - A list of Orekit SpacecraftStates
+- A Tle file
 - An Orekit Orbit defined with orbital parameters, the orbital parameters supported are :
     - Keplerian parameters
     - Cartesian parameters